ScalablePixelStreaming/Frontend/docs/api_transition_guide.md

-# Migrating from `libspsfrontend` <=0.1.4
+# Migrating from `libspsfrontend` predating `v0.1.4`

-All SPS versions after `0.1.4` are now using the [Epic Games' Pixel Streaming frontend](https://github.com/EpicGames/PixelStreamingInfrastructure/tree/master/Frontend).
-This shift to the Epic frontend has caused us to change both our API and our NPM packages.
+SPS frontend changed to use the [Epic Games Pixel Streaming frontend](https://github.com/EpicGames/PixelStreamingInfrastructure/tree/master/Frontend) since version `0.1.4`, which involed mdofications both to our API and NPM packages.

----

-# API Usage

-Below are common usage of SPS Frontend API that have now changed (this list is not exhaustive, if there are more you would like documented please open an issue).
+Below aresome common usage of the SPS Frontend API that has changed.
+Note that this list is not exhaustive, if you encounter more differences, please open an issue on this repository to report them.

-## Listening for UE messages
+### Listening for UE messages

-**Before:**
+Refer to [this PR](https://github.com/EpicGames/PixelStreamingInfrastructure/pull/132) for more details.

+Before:
 ```js
 iWebRtcController.dataChannelController.onResponse = (messageBuffer) => {
 	/* whatever */
 }
 ```

-**Now:**
+Now:
 ```js
 pixelstreaming.addResponseEventListener(name, funct)